-Financial instruments that potentially subject the Corporation to concentrations of credit risk consist principally of its cash, restricted cash and cash equivalents, and interest rate swap agreements.
-The Corporation maintains its cash, restricted cash and cash equivalents, and interest rate swap agreements with institutions that management believes to be of high-credit quality and limits the amount of credit exposure to any one particular investment, financial institution, or counterparty.
+Financial instruments that potentially subject the Corporation to concentrations of credit risk consist principally of its cash, restricted cash and cash equivalents, certificates of deposit, and interest rate swap agreements.
+The Corporation maintains its cash, restricted cash and cash equivalents, certificates of deposit, and interest rate swap agreements with institutions that management believes to be of high-credit quality and limits the amount of credit exposure to any one particular investment, financial institution, or counterparty.